Go to AAD Home

 Itchy bumps (nodules) develop

-The repeated scratching, picking, or rubbing leads to itchy bumps.
-The itchy bumps usually appear about six weeks after your skin starts to itch, burn, or sting.
-Often, the bumps develop evenly on both sides of the body.
+The repeated scratching, picking, or rubbing leads to itchy bumps, which tend to appear after you’ve been scratching, picking, or rubbing for a while.
+You’ll usually see the bumps develop evenly on both sides of the body.

 Itchy bumps vary in color, size, and number